MSC Cancels Euribia's Arabian Gulf Winter Sailings Amid Middle East Tensions

 How is MSC arranging flights home for impacted passengers?

-MSC says it is coordinating with airline partners, particularly Emirates and Etihad Airways, exploring charter options from regional airports including Dubai, Abu Dhabi, and Muscat, and working with authorities, embassies, and foreign offices.
-By March 6, 2026, MSC said it had arranged flights home for more than 1,500 guests and that seven flights had already departed.
+MSC coordinated with airline partners, particularly Emirates and Etihad Airways, explored charter options from regional airports including Dubai, Abu Dhabi, and Muscat, and worked with authorities, embassies, and foreign offices.
+By March 6, 2026, MSC said it had arranged flights home for more than 1,500 guests and that seven flights had already departed; passengers were later safely disembarked in Dubai.

 When could MSC Euribia return to Middle East itineraries?